Introduction: Small Laser Cut Wooden Box (2.5x2.5)

 Step 1: Materials/Tools List

 - Cut File and Access to a Laser Cutter/Laser Cutting Service.
-I have access to a Universal Laser 50 watt laser using Adobe Illustrator.
-So the file I created is .ai format and color-coded for Universal's software, but I'm sure it can be modified to work on a different brand if needed.
+I have access to a 50 watt laser using Adobe Illustrator.
+So the file I created is .ai format and color-coded for the laser's software, but I'm sure it can be modified to work on a different brand if needed.

 - One 12" x 12" sheet of 1/8" (3mm) thick Craft Plywood or MDF